TECHNOLOGY • CULTURE 03.20.19

 Gender gaps in women's access to mobile phones.

-Progress is limited because there are "gaps in women's access" and "degree of control" over mobile phones and ICT, finds a U.N.
+Progress is limited, however, because there are gaps access and control, finds a U.N.
 Women's report Gender Equality and Big Data.

 There are a variety of reasons for the gap, but "cost, literacy (both digital and otherwise), and social norms are the three big ones," said the Gates letter.

-In low and middle-income countries the gender gap for mobile phone ownership is 10 percent and 23 percent for mobile internet use.
-South Asia has the "widest" gap: 28 percent for ownership and 58 percent for mobile internet use, according to a report from cell phone industry group GSMA.
+In low and middle-income countries the gender gap for mobile phone ownership is 10% and 23% for mobile internet use.
+South Asia has the "widest" gap: 28% for ownership and 58% for mobile internet use, according to a report from cell phone industry group GSMA.

 Closing mobile gender gap provides significant economic and financial opportunity.